 Non-replenishable - This kind of purchase is applied to one-time payments, such as access to some features of an app.
 The user pays once and the access to services is transferred to all connected devices, authorized within the same iTunes account.

 Replenishable - These purchases can be found in games and require payment multiple times, for example, on different devices.

 One-time subscription - The subscription has a limited period.
 It can be seasonal, or just services available in certain time periods.
 When the term ends, you must renew this subscription manually.

-Auto-renewing subscription - The subscription will be repeated automatically in a certain time period, if there is enough money on the user’s account.
+Auto-renewing subscription - The subscription will be repeated automatically in a certain time

 In 2012 Apple has introduced a mandatory condition for developers: in the description of an app that has IAP, there must necessarily be a note indicating this.
 If the program contains purchases, near the "Price", "Buy" or "Get" button you’ll see “Offers In-App Purchases” or “In-App Purchases.”
 On the iPhone, iPad or iPod touch, you’ll see it below the name of the program.